jsoniary-team/content/Advertisements/laravel_news.md

 We are focused on being super easy to test, document, and collaborate on APIs

 - Supports REST, SOAP & GraphQL requests
-- Auto-generated Documentaion
+- Auto-generated Documentation
 - Smart API Editor
+- Desktop Client
+- Web Application Access
-- Share APIs with your team
+- Collaborate with Team
-- OR Host the documentation on a pubilc url
+- Host documentation on a public url

 We'll soon launch a Free Private Beta Access to 100 users.
 If you develop APIs, we'd love to present you the first version!